hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

         + start w/ a training vector on the visible units
         + the visible vector $\to$ update the hidden units
         + choose binary states for the hidden units
-        + measure the exected value of $v_i h_j$ for all pairs of visible binary units connected
+        + measure the expected value of $v_i h_j$ for all pairs of visible binary units connected
         + $\langle v_i h_j \rangle^0$: measurement at $t=0$ w/ the hidden units being determined by the visible units
         + update all hidden units in parallel
       + $t=1$